dcbaker/cython/docs/src/userguide/pyrex_differences.rst

 .. note:: see :ref:`automatic-range-conversion`

-Note that Cython also supports set literals starting from Python 2.4.
+Note that Cython0 also supports set literals starting from Python 2.4.

 Keyword-only arguments
 ----------------------